-If you are not shocked by the above figure, let us make you familiar with another statistic.
-In the US, about nine people reportedly die daily due to crashes that are known to involve a distracted driver.
-Many people try to drive their car while using their cellphone.
-Ultimately, results in them causing an accident because they were driving distracted.
+If you are not shocked by the above figure, let us make you familiar with another statistic: About nine people die every day due to crashes involving distracted drivers in the U.S. Many people try to drive their cars while using their cellphone.
+In many cases, distracted driving causes an accident.
 We want to make you aware of how fatal distracted driving can be and how you can identify and avoid distracted and multitasking behaviors.

 Today’s blog will cover the following topics:

-The definition of distracted driving
+- The definition of distracted driving;

-- The three types of driving distractions
+- The three types of driving distractions;

-Tips to prevent distracted driving
+- Tips to prevent distracted driving.

 What’s Distracted Driving?

-There are three categories of distracted driving; they are:
+Many people may not realize it, but there are three categories of distracted driving; they are:

+- The age group of 18-29 is at the highest risk of being in a motor vehicle accident because of distraction.
 It is your responsibility as the driver or passenger in the vehicle to prevent distracted driving.
 Here are some common ways many people drive distracted and how to avoid them.